patrickbirch/percona-server/doc/source/security/using-keyring-plugin.rst

 .. _using-keyring-plugin:

 =======================================================
-Using the Keyring Plugin
+Working with the Keyring Plugins
 =======================================================

-|Percona Server| may use the following plugins:
+To enable encryption, |Percona Server| may use one of the following plugins:

 *  `keyring_file` stores the keyring data locally